Background and Summary

 state administered examinations, the proficiency estimates

-remark about educators being engaged in “the soft
+Bush’s remark about educators being engaged in

-bigotry of low expectations” is made quite evident in
+“the soft bigotry of low expectations” is

-these estimates.
+consistent with these estimates.

 School